 Limited Enthusiasm Models

-In the basic model, new converts are the primary source of enthusiasts because they have the most contacts with unbelievers.
+In the basic model, new converts are the primary source of enthusiasts because they have the most contact with unbelievers.
 Extended models include births as a source of believers (Demographics Model), existing believers as a source of enthusiasts (Renewal Model), and the work of the Holy Spirit in conversion (Spiritual Life Model).

 Understanding the dynamics of revival by analogy with the spread of disease.
 Revival growth threshold – how a small number of enthusiasts can make a big difference.